Table of Contents

 - Sustained rainfall hasn’t yet cleared the oily film from the roadway.

-- The road surface is most unpredictable during this transition from dry to wet.
+- The road surface is most unpredictable during the transition from dry to wet conditions.

 - Many drivers haven’t yet adjusted their driving style for wet conditions.